nikclayton/powercoders.org/site/content/city/lausanne.md

       * Apply now

-      * Get a slot in class
+      * Get a slot in class  from April 2019 - June 2019

-      * Join graduation
+      * Join graduation June 28th 2019 (evening)

       Please apply via the link below.
 We will contact you soon to present our